My Next Dinghy Project - Construction

 Here is their figure from Chapter 14*:

-The tests they show are mostly on fairly thick wood though and maybe not applicable to thin plywood like ¼".
-I wonder if adding a bevel to the hole
+The tests they show are mostly on fairly thick wood though and maybe not applicable to thin plywood like ½" (ie. ¼" doubled).
+I wonder if adding a bevel to the hole from the backside would

 compensate.
-Like this -->
+Like this ->

-easy way to test the strength of this approach.
+The bevel can be easily made using a bevel cutting drill bit (the kind used for recessing flathead screws).
+I don't think I have an easy way to test the strength of this approach.
 I'm guessing it's not quite as strong as using a nut and washer.
-But I'd kind of like to use it for all the bolts - to reduce the number of toe-stubbers inside the dinghy.
+But I think I'll use it for all the bolts - to reduce

 Spring Hill, 26 Jan 2012